sikoslike-the-greatest/xyuarserx/README.md

 `-ro` use this flag with `dnsx -ro` input;
 `-l/p/g` dont show local/private/global ips;
 `-s` silent (dont show comments between ips like "GLOBAL");
+`-d` flag to show hosts only (useful to match only global names and then spider them with httpx for example)

 workflow:
 ```